macrobeyyyx/Technology-Site/README.md

 ## Description

-Macro Food's is dedicated to offering the best quality and healthy food options.
+Macro Technology's is dedicated to offering the best quality and healthy food options.
 We believe that the food you consume plays a significant role in your overall well-being.
 Our mission is to provide nutritious and delicious meals that are carefully prepared with your health in mind.

 ## Features